luxfi/docs/docs/nodes/maintain/node-backup-and-restore.md

 After copying is done, all you need to do now is move the database to the correct location on the destination machine.
-Assuming there is a default LuxGo node installation, we remove the old database and replace it with the new one:
+Assuming there is a default Luxd node installation, we remove the old database and replace it with the new one:

 ```bash